-We will make our way back to Jakarta via Balikpapan the next morning or stay in the region for a post-tour excursion to the beautiful Derawan Island or the island of Maratua.
-Both are enjoyable for 2 ½ days of snorkelling, swimming, exploring, and relaxing.
+We will make our way back to Jakarta the next morning or to stay in the region or head for Bali for a post-tour excursion.
+Many destinations are possible from this exotic jumping off location.

 You will be co-hosted by Dr. Gary and Inggriani Shapiro, a couple who know orangutans and Indonesia very well.
 Gary has been studying orangutans for over 46 years and Inggriani is an Indonesian who is a practitioner in the eastern healing arts, including meditation, yoga & massage therapy.
 Throughout the expedition, you will be given the opportunity to attend lectures on orangutans and yoga therapy sessions to engage your mind and restore your body.

 Gary says "Want an enjoyable holiday, but want it to be something more?
 Why not see what's really going on, connect with one of the most intelligent fellow beings on the planet, meet the people working on the environmental frontlines, and become part of the solution!"

 You are embarking on an adventure to places and amongst people whose lives are very different from your own.
 Many aspects of life in Indonesia will seem unusual.
 Remember that these are often the same aspects that make an area an exotic and attractive destination.
 While boat expeditions are considered easy, no trek is easy - even those rated "easy" or "moderate."
 In addition to the physical challenges you might face, travel conditions can present unexpected obstacles, such as rough and bumpy roads and changeable weather.
 To prepare for this, "pack" a flexible and relaxed attitude.
 Bring a spirit of adventure and inquiry, a healthy sense of humour, and a willingness to encounter the unexpected and your trip to Indonesia will be the adventure of a lifetime!